apache/beam/sdks/python/apache_beam/yaml/README.md

 easily manipulated and semantically meaningful than the Beam protos themselves (which concern themselves more with execution).

-It should be noted that everything here is still EXPERIMENTAL and subject to change.
-Feedback is welcome at dev@apache.beam.org.

 ## Example pipelines

 Here is a simple pipeline that reads some data from csv files and